Puppeteer MCP server

 Screenshots

-Access captured screenshots at screenshot://<name> where <name> is the identifier specified during capture.
-These are PNG images.
+Access screenshots at screenshot://<name> where <name> is the name you specified when taking the screenshot.

 How to add this MCP server to Cursor